 - The Central Archive, including the Register of Aboriginal Sites and Objects, is maintained by the Aboriginal Affairs and Reconciliation Division of the South Australian Department of State Development.
-Information on the site register is confidential and is only released with the permission of the traditional owners. - DENR (2010) noted that unique Aboriginal heritage sites such as constructed fish traps are still visible on the coastline of the NAMP and can be seen at several locations, such as Rocky Point, Tourville Bay, Murat Bay and Smoky Bay.
+Information on the site register is confidential and is only released with the permission of the traditional owners. - DENR (2010) noted that unique Aboriginal heritage sites such as constructed fish traps are still visible along sections of South Australia's coastline.